DominicLuidold/WS22-AutonomousSystems-III/README.md

 To start using the TurtleBot, proceed with the following steps:
 1. Create a labyrinth
     * ***Note:*** For optimal results, use labyrinth pieces from room `U131 Lab.
 Auton.
 Systeme` of Vorarlberg UAS with a minimum labyrinth width of one piece.
 Tokens *must* be spaced at least 20cm apart and not closer to the wall than 15cm.
+So called "Islands" do not work and must not be set up.
-2. Follow the steps described in the [*General Setup*](#general-setup) chapter
+2. Follow the steps described in the [*General Setup*](#general-setup) chapter.
-3. Have the remote computer with the compiled source code and packages ready
+3. Have the remote computer with the compiled source code and packages ready.

 #### Phase 1 - Map labyrinth and detect tokens